 This sandwich recipe is delicious year-round.
 But football season is the perfect excuse to make sous vide sausage and onions on hoagie rolls.
 They are easy to make for a crowd because you can sous vide them in bulk.
 The result is a sandwich drenched with more flavor than the sausage sandwiches sold at stadiums.
 Win-win!

 Don’t have a sous vide machine yet?
 Boil or fry the sausages on the stove.
 But, nothing beats using a sous vide to make sausage sandwiches!

 Serve sous vide sausage and onions on a hoagie roll.

 There’s a sausage for every foodie.
-Some of the most popular varieties are Polish, Italian, and Spanish chorizo.
+Some of the most popular varieties of sausage links are Polish, Italian, and Spanish chorizo.
 They all taste great with onions and dijon mustard.
 Cooking them sous vide style guarantees they won’t dry out.

 The prep for this dish is quick.
 After a few minutes on the stove, the sausages and onions cook sous vide style for two hours, just make sure to add the oil in the sous vide bag.